 I joined Wheaton College in 2015, after completing my doctoral work at Northwestern University.
 My research is diverse in scope, but is guided by an overarching interest in the political consequences of the social sciences as an intellectual and professional practice.
-I have published on topics including the politics of popular culture, public intellectualism and democracy, and the development of Critical Theory in the American academy in outlets such as Polity, Constellations, and The History of the Human Sciences.
+I have published on topics including the politics of popular culture, the history or the social sciences, democratic theory, critical pedagogy, and the development of Critical Theory in the American academy in outlets such as Contemporary Political Theory, Polity, Constellations, New Political Science, and The History of the Human Sciences.

 I am also passionate about my teaching, and have developed courses at Wheaton that span the fields of international relations, political theory, and women’s and gender studies.
 In each of my classes, I seek to trace the origins of our political present in order to encourage my students to think deeply about who we are, how we got here, and where we can go – both as individuals and as members of larger political communities.

 You can find my Curriculum Vitae (pdf) here.

 Political Theory: contemporary political theory; democratic theory; politics of popular culture; Foucaultian genealogy; Deweyan pragmatism; feminist theory; Critical Theory; history and philosophy of American political science.

 International Relations: IR theory; power; popular culture and world politics; extra-statist conflict and protest; American international identity.

 B.A., Political Science, Clark Honors College, University of Oregon